facebookresearch/VideoPose3D/README.md

 To run this:
 If you want to run on your own videos you have to do step 1. and 2. otherwise go directly to 3.
+VideoPose3D part

+### Detectron part
 1. Find a video you like and download it.
 2. Use ffmpeg to split it into individual frames in 'detectron_tools/' you can find the modified infer_simple.py file witch helps you to export the 2D poses.
 And the detectron_tools.txt that shows and example on how to use ffmpeg over your video.
 2. Run detecton: